SU-35 and MIG-35 are two Russian fighter jets that are competing against each for the Indian MMRCA contract.

-The MiG-35, on the other hand, is the most preferred fighter to carry out air combats, aerial reconnaissance, striking surface targets and providing support to troops and forces at land.
+The MiG-35, on the other hand, is the most preferred fighter to carry out air combats, aerial reconnaissance, striking surface targets, and providing support to troops and forces at land.

-Both Su-35 and MiG-35 are the only two fighters that are active in the world to be able to employ technologies that provide super-maneuverability according to experts talking to the EurAsian Times.
+Both Su-35 and MiG-35 are the only two fighters that are active in the world to be able to employ technologies that provide super-maneuverability, according to experts talking to the EurAsian Times.
 Similar significant improvements have been made to the designs of both fighter jets in the efficiency of engines, endurance, and bigger fuel storage.

 The Indian government is likely to be carefully weighing these factors with the situational requirements on ground zero before taking the final call.
-Even though both the jets are far away from winning the Indian MMRCA tender, it will be interesting to see which one does New Delhi shortlist in the next stage.
+Even though both the jets are far away from winning the Indian MMRCA tender, it will be interesting to see which one New Delhi shortlists in the next stage.